chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 ## Key Derivation

-CCNx-KE adopts the key schedule and derivation techniques defined in TLS 1.3 {{TLS13}}.
+CCNxKE adopts the key schedule and derivation techniques defined in TLS 1.3 {{TLS13}}.
 Specifically, it uses the SS and ES to establish a common master secret (MS) and, from that, the traffic secret (TS).
 These dependencies are shown below.